nikat/mtproto2json/README.md

 **client** ⇄ (JSON/TCP) ⇄ **streamjson.py**  ⇄ (MTProto) ⇄ **Telegram**

-**streamjson.py** works as a TCP server.
-It reads and writes JSON objects, one per line.
+**streamjson.py** works as a TCP server, it reads and writes JSON objects separated by newlines.
+Connections are proxied to Telegram API using MTProto protocol.
 For each client one or multiple MTProto connections to Telegram API are established.
-JSON objects from clients are serialized into MTProto objects using TL scheme in **scheme.tl**, encrypted and sent to Telegram servers.
+JSON objects from clients are serialized into MTProto objects using TL scheme from **scheme.tl**, encrypted and sent to Telegram servers.
 MTProto objects from Telegram API are unencrypted, deserialized and forwarded to clients as JSON objects.
-Multiple connections per client and concurrent clients supported, clients don't share MTProto connections or any data.
+Multiple connections per client and concurrent clients supported.
+Clients don't share MTProto connections or any data.

 More info on MTProto here: https://core.telegram.org/mtproto